-- a.
-The full name and contact information of the complainant: - b.
+- b.
 The name and contact information (if known) of the respondent or respondents (person or persons against whom the charge is made); - c.
 A statement of the facts that support the allegation of a violation of the University Policy; - d.
 The date or dates and location of the alleged acts or practices.